-DESCRIPTION: Metropolitan Police Department (MPD) officers are eligible to participate in the "Police and Landlords for Unity and Safety" (PLUS) program, which provides officers who live in the District of Columbia with discounted rent from public and private housing providers.
+DESCRIPTION: Metropolitan Police Department (MPD) officers are eligible to receive discounted rent from public and private housing providers in the District of Columbia.
 The D.C.
-Housing Authority (DCHA) is required by law to offer public housing units at a discounted rent to MPD officers, with priority given to officers who already live in the District.
-In addition, MPD officers may receive discounted rent from private housing providers.
-The discounted rent received by an MPD officer is not counted as income in calculating District of Columbia income tax liability.
+Housing Authority (DCHA) is also required by law to offer public housing units at a discounted rent to MPD officers, with priority given to officers who already live in the District.
+The discounted rent received by officers is not counted as income in calculating District of Columbia income tax liability.

-Any officer who receives discounted rent must notify the Chief of Police of the terms of the discount, and provide a copy of the lease or written agreement detailing the terms of the housing rental to the Chief of Police.
+An officer who receives discounted rent must notify the Chief of Police of the terms of the discount and provide a copy of the lease or written agreement detailing the terms of the housing rental.